 Yes, that Medellin.
-The city that was named the most dangerous in the world in 1988 by Time Magazine.
+The city named the most dangerous in the world in 1988 by Time Magazine.

 The city that spawned Pablo Escobar and the Medellin Cartel.

-The same city that remained dangerous even after the death of Escobar in 1993 due to the presence of many guerrilla groups including FARC.
+The city that remained dangerous even after the death of Escobar in 1993 due to the presence of guerrilla and paramilitary groups.

 In 2002 a government military initiative called Operation Orion successfully removed the left-wing rebels.
 This did not mean that Medellin was trouble-free, but it was a step towards the safe, progressive, cosmopolitan city it is today.